 ** Employees moved to E58 or E78 due to mid-management reductions retain the $50,000 management coverage; however, future incumbents receive the $25,000 supervisory level.

-In the case of an eligible employee's death prior to the PAR transaction being processed, the actual appointment date is the effective date of coverage.
-The employee must have been actively at work on the effective date.
+If an eligible employee passes away prior to the PAR transaction being processed, the actual appointment date is the effective date of coverage.
+The employee must have been actively at work on the effective date to provide survivor benefits.

-Once the deduction code is established, the carrier will mail a packet of information to each newly enrolled employee.
-Each packet will contain a certificate of coverage, current policy, a supplemental life pamphlet, and an application for supplemental life coverage.
+Once the deduction code is established, MetLife will mail a packet of information to each newly enrolled employee.
+Each packet will contain a certificate of coverage, current policy, a supplemental life insurance pamphlet, and an application for supplemental life insurance as an option.

-If employees do not want this State-paid benefit, the employee must complete a Life Insurance Enrollment Authorization Standard Form 698 to cancel the basic life insurance.
-The form must subsequently be submitted through the departmental personnel office to the SCO, Miscellaneous Deductions Unit.
+If eligible employees elect to waive state-paid basic life Insurance benefits, the employee must complete a Life Insurance Enrollment Authorization, Standard form 698, to cancel the basic life insurance coverage.
+The standard form 698 must be submitted by the department personnel office, who then will forward to the SCO, Miscellaneous Deductions Unit.

-Employees interested in purchasing supplemental coverage should contact MetLife for an informational brochure and an “Application for Group Supplemental Life and AD&D Benefits."
+Employees interested in purchasing supplemental coverage should contact MetLife at (800) 252-8524 for an informational brochure and to request an “Application for Group Supplemental Life and AD&D benefits" form.
 The completed and signed application must be returned to MetLife for processing.

-Supplemental life insurance coverage begins on the 1st day of the month immediately following the month in which the first deduction was made, provided the employee was actively at work on the effective date.
+Coverage begins on the first day of the month immediately following the month in which the first deduction is made, provided the employee was actively at work on the effective date.
 Otherwise, it will be effective on the date the employee returns to work.

-The Accelerated Benefit Option (ABO) allows an employee to receive partial payment of the insurance benefit prior to death.
+The Accelerated Benefit Option (ABO) allows an employee to receive partial payment of the basic and supplemental insurance benefit prior to death.
 To qualify for the benefit, the employee must suffer from a terminal illness.
 Terminal illness is defined as a sickness or injury, which is expected to result in the employee's death within six months.
 It must be verified by a physician's statement on the claim form.
-The ABO allows the employee to select payment up to 80% of the face amount of the policy (70 percent is the maximum) with a service charge of four percent of the amount paid.
+The ABO allows the employee to select payment up to 80 percent of the face amount of the policy with a service charge of four percent of the amount paid.

-Eligible employees should contact MetLife at (800) 252-8524 to obtain the ABO Claim Form.
-The ABO applies to both the Basic and Supplemental policies for active and retired employees.
-The minimum amount payable on the basic policy is $10,000.
-A claimant must have a minimum of $20,000 supplemental coverage before he/she can file an ABO claim on a supplemental policy.
+Eligible employees should contact MetLife at (800) 252-8524 to obtain detailed information and the ABO Claim form.
+The ABO applies to both the basic life insurance and supplemental life insurance for active and retired employees.
+The minimum amount payable on the basic life insurance is $10,000.
+A claimant must have a minimum of $20,000 supplemental coverage before an ABO claim.

-Eligible employees are able to assign their Basic Life and Accidental Death and Dismemberment Policy.
-All state laws permit assignments of group term life insurance.
-Generally, the group policy specifically permits absolute assignments by gift and, in some cases, absolute assignment to viatical settlement providers for viatical purposes.
-An assignment, other than a gift or viatical, such as a collateral assignment to obtain a bank loan, is not generally permitted by the group term life insurance policy.
+An eligible employee may be able to assign their basic life and accidental death and dismemberment insurance.
+All state laws permit assignments of basic life insurance.
+Generally, the basic life insurance specifically permits absolute assignments by gift and, in some cases, absolute assignment to viatical settlement providers for viatical purposes.
+An assignment, other than a gift or viatical, such as a collateral assignment to obtain a bank loan, is not generally permitted by the basic life insurance.

-If employees wish to pursue the assignment of their life benefits, they must contact MetLife at (800) 252-8524 for additional information.
+If an employee wishes to pursue the assignment of the basic life insurance, an employee must contact MetLife at (800) 252-8524 for additional information.

 Benefits payable under this program will be paid to the standard order of beneficiary if one is on file with Metlife.

-If there is no Beneficiary designated or no surviving Beneficiary at Your death, we will determine the Beneficiary according to the following order:
+If there is no beneficiary designated or surviving beneficiary at the employee's death, MetLife will determine the beneficiary according to the following order:

 Benefits will be paid equally among surviving children or surviving parents.
 Family status changes, such as divorce and remarriage are automatically adjusted, provided an employee has not designated a beneficiary other than the above.

 Employees who wish to designate a beneficiary other than the standard order stated above must request a beneficiary form from Metlife.
 The employee must return the completed form to Metlife.
 Upon receipt of the completed form, Metlife will record and retain the original in the employee's file.
 A signed copy will be returned to the employee for his/her records.
 This designation will not change with marriage, divorce, or any other family status changes.
-Therefore, employees must complete a new designation from if their family status change alters their desired choice of beneficiaries.
-PERS and departmental beneficiary designations do not apply to this coverage.
+Therefore, employees must complete a new designation form if their family status change alters their desired choice of beneficiaries.
+California Public Employees' Retirement System (CalPERS) and departmental beneficiary designations do not apply to this coverage.